🔆 📖 👤

 (3) In the event that a qualifying company’s accounting reference period is extended in accordance with section 392 (alteration of accounting reference date) of the 2006 Act so that a financial year lasts more than 15 months, there are three reporting periods

-(a) the first reporting period is the six months beginning with the first day of that financial year;
+(a)the first reporting period is the six months beginning with the first day of that financial year;

-(b) the second reporting period is the six months beginning with the day after the last day of the first reporting period;
+(b)the second reporting period is the six months beginning with the day after the last day of the first reporting period;

-(c) the third reporting period is the remainder of that financial year.
+(c)the third reporting period is the remainder of that financial year.

 (4) In this regulation “accounting reference period” has the meaning given in section 391 of the 2006 Act.

-Failure to publish a report
+Failure to publish a reportcross-notesI8

-8. —(1) If the requirements of regulation 3 are not met in relation to a reporting period, the qualifying company and every person who was a director of the qualifying company immediately before the end of the filing period commits an offence.
+8.—(1) If the requirements of regulation 3 are not met in relation to a reporting period, the qualifying company and every person who was a director of the qualifying company immediately before the end of the filing period commits an offence.

 (2) It is a defence for a director to prove that the director took all reasonable steps for securing that the requirements of regulation 3 would be complied with before the end of the filing period.